-Reading time: Less than 6 minutes
+Reading time: About 5 minutes

 Boredom is the bane of many readers.
 For this reason, it’s worth spending time to make your writing less boring…